 A Java certification from Oracle can help showcase your skills and earn a higher-paying career.
 Learn which Java certification is a good match for your goals and how to get started.

 To get a Java certification, you must first decide which certification path to follow and meet the necessary requirements to take your chosen exam.
 You can compare certification paths in the following section.
 Once you’re confident in the material, it’s time to register by purchasing an exam.
 Oracle offers Java certifications at various experience levels, as well as preparatory courses corresponding to each exam.
-You can study on your own or take the opportunity to earn a certificate for studying by enrolling in an online program covering core Java programming concepts:
+You can study on your own or take the opportunity to earn a certificate after studying by enrolling in an online program covering core Java programming concepts.

 If you're transitioning from a related role, a certification can help demonstrate experience that your previous role may not.
 You can use certifications to fill the gaps in your resume or increase your competitiveness as a job market candidate.
 If the cost of a Java certification is an obstacle, you may opt for a more cost-effective credential that includes training, like a Java certificate program.